justinsisley/crosstalk.js/README.md

 crosstalk.js is a tiny (2kb minified) library that makes cross-domain and even cross-protocol communication extremely clean and easy.

 Why use it?
-Maybe you distribute an HTML file that will be opened locally (from the file:// protocol), but it needs to talk to an API server. crosstalk will let you load up a frame from any domain and communicate through it with ease.
+Maybe you distribute an HTML file that will be opened locally (using the file:// protocol), but it needs to talk to an API server (using the http:// or https:// protocol). crosstalk will let you load up a frame from anywhere and communicate through it with ease.
 The need doesn't come up often, but when it does, this will make your life very easy.

 ### Using crosstalk